Celebrating Vancouver’s Cannabis Culture since 1995

 Malmo-Levine encouraged people to sell and share cannabis at 4/20, creating a safe space for dealers and buyers.
 People started bringing bags of joints and infused cookies to sell.

 After consultation with city officials, the 4/20 organizing committee decided to move the protest to Sunset Beach in 2016.
 This larger venue allows for increased public safety, less disruption and a better event for everyone.
+While the Park Board voted with a one vote majority not to grant 4/20 a permit, the protest has continued as an act of civil disobedience.

 Thank you and a have a great 420!